neu-cs2100/cs2100-pg-handout-fa25-lab1/README.md

 There are four programming questions and one ethics- or privacy-related question.
+The programming questions are ordered by difficulty.

 To get full credit for this lab, students must:

 1. Complete the ethics matrix with at least one other person's discussion,